 - 3.31 The > 5 mm fraction transferred into the log wash.
 The water density separates the heavier aggregate and lights (including incidental plastic, wood).
-The aggregate is then set on an incline where the > 5 mm fraction is driven up the structure under intense spray bars and through a water bath by paddles.
-The aggregate is impacted by attrition and attached clays, silts and soils and light contaminants are removed.
-The non-aggregate fraction (< 6 mm and lights) falls down the structure collecting in the lower section of log wash.
-The heavy residual sands, mineral chippings from agitation, silts and clays are pumped from the base of the log wash into the cyclone and filters. - 3.32 The light contaminants are floated from the log wash via a trash screen and transferred to a container on concrete surfacing.
-The residual sand, mineral chippings from agitation, silts and clays are pumped to the cyclone and filters. - 3.33 The resultant oversize is transferred from the log wash onto a conveyor.
+The aggregate is then set on an incline where the > 5 mm fraction is driven up the structure by paddles under intense spray bars and through a water bath.
+The aggregate is impacted by attrition removing attached clays, silts and soils and light contaminants.
+The smaller mineral chippings, silts and clays fall to the base of the log wash.
+The non-aggregate fraction (< 5 mm and lights) falls down into the lower section of log wash.
+The fine fraction of the mineral based materials are pumped from the base of the log wash into the cyclone and filters.
+The lighter organic fraction, including lignite, wood and microplastics float in the log wash. - 3.32 The light contaminants are floated from the log wash via a trash screen and transferred to a container. - 3.33 The resultant oversize is transferred from the log wash onto a conveyor.
 As it passes along the conveyor there is further removal of ferrous metals by an over band magnet.
 The cleaned recycled aggregate is then further segregated through screens and power washes into predetermined mineral fractions for resale.
 The range of aggregates is typically 5 10mm, 10 20mm, 20 40mm and 40 100mm sized aggregates.
 Most of the products are used for cable and pipe bedding, concrete manufacture: with the oversized material being dry screened/crushed to produce a type one graded material, 6F1 6F5 fill materials and a 75mm down crushed concrete.